Xovee/latex-cv/README.md

 ### Font

 In this template, `ebgaramond` font has been used.
-I personally used `garamondx`, you need addtional steps to install this font.
+I personally used `garamondx`, you need additional steps to install this font.
 Of course, you can easily adopt other kinds of fonts.

 ## LICENSE